vladflore/blog/_posts/2020-07-06-pet-project-part1.markdown

 ## The motivation behind

 There are hundreds of applications you could choose from to practise your programming skills, to learn a new language or framework, to generally challenge yourself by having to make something from scratch all by yourself.
-The _feeling good_ effect when you have finished your project will increase tenfold when your application will provide with some real-life help.
+The _feeling good_ effect when you have finished your project will increase tenfold when your application will provide you with some real-life help.
 This is another reason I decided to go for it and try to build a... shopping list web application.

 ## Outline of the shopping list application